How to embed checklists to custom elements

 Important notes

 The isChecklistEligible is rate limited per given checklistId.
 If you call it too often, you will get a cached result that doesn't necessarily reflect the current state of the user.
-The current rate limit is once per 700ms, but we might change this limit without prior notification.
+The current rate limit is once per 700ms, but we may change this limit without prior notification.
 You should optimize your code to call this method only when you're about to inject your checklist.

 We don't automatically hide embedded checklists when rules change dynamically.